ThomasByr/point-cloud-visualizer/README.md

 - main thread is blocked while the gui is running
   - only manual closing of the window is possible
   - signal handling is not working
+- alive progress bar does not supports color